 Even if you’ve recently given birth, you should make time for those pelvic floor exercises (because no one wants to accidentally do a little wee while they run).
 No time?
 There’s always time!
 While you’re sitting in front of the TV, or cooking dinner, or playing tea parties with your kids and 237 teddies – squeeze it in, ladies!
 “I resumed pelvic floor exercises a few days post- birth, doing them while I breastfed,” says Wellington.

 Use your support network.
-Plan your runs when your partner is home – perhaps he can do the kids’ breakfast or bath time while you run (when Dad takes over it’s not babysitting, it’s parenting).
+Plan your runs when your partner is home – perhaps they can do the kids’ breakfast or bath time while you run.
 If you’re a single parent (and if so, we take our hats off to you – you’re incredible) grandparents probably won’t mind watching (read: spoiling) the children for you for an hour or so, or friends might be willing to help out (especially if you return the favour).
 Remember the saying, “It takes a village to raise a child?”
 Rely on your village: they will get you through.

 Finally, don’t beat yourself up if you don’t manage to exercise.
 Us mums can feel unnecessarily guilty too often.
 So don’t add running to the list of things that make you feel bad.
 Sometimes you manage to get out for a run, other times you don’t.
 It’s no big deal.
 You can try again tomorrow, when life is a little less hectic.
 You are only human.
 And you are doing a great job.